Joint Learning of Localized Representations from Medical Images and Reports: Related Work

 Most contrastive learning approaches use, unlike our method, only instance-level contrast, i.e.\ represent each view of the image by a single vector.
 While the resulting representations are well-suited for global downstream tasks, they are not designed for localized downstream tasks.
-Therefore, there is a number of recent approaches that use region-level contrast~\cite{PixelPro,detco,DenseCL,chaitanya2020contrastive,pinheiro2020unsupervised,crosspixel_opticalflow}, i.e.\ they act on representations of image regions.
+Therefore, there is a number of recent approaches that use region-level contrast\cite{PixelPro,detco,DenseCL,chaitanya2020contrastive,pinheiro2020unsupervised,crosspixel_opticalflow}, i.e.\ they act on representations of image regions.
 Unlike our method, these methods do not utilize paired text.

-Recently however, there is much focus on self-supervised representations learning methods that pre-train image models for downstream tasks by taking advantage of the companion text~\cite{CLIP,ALIGN,ConVIRT,VirTex,ICMLM,liu2021loctex}.
-While VirTex~\cite{VirTex} and ICMLM~\cite{ICMLM} use image captioning tasks, ConVIRT~\cite{ConVIRT}, CLIP~\cite{CLIP} and ALIGN~\cite{ALIGN} use multiview contrastive learning~\cite{AMDIM} and are therefore related to our method.
-However, unlike our method, these approaches are not designed for localized downstream tasks.
-LocTex~\cite{liu2021loctex} does localized pre-training on natural images with companion text and predicts alignment of text and image regions.
-Unlike our method it uses supervision generated by mouse gazes instead of learning the alignment implicitly using a local contrastive loss.
-Most related to our work is the recently published local Mutual Information approach ~\cite{local_MI} that performs contrastive learning on report sentences and image regions but targets classification instead of localized tasks and does therefore neither encourage contrast between regions nor spatial smoothness.
-For a more detailed discussion of related work we refer to \cref{sec:related_work_details}.
+Recently however, there is much focus on self-supervised representation learning methods that pre-train image models for downstream tasks by taking advantage of the companion text\cite{CLIP,ALIGN,ConVIRT,VirTex,ICMLM,liu2021loctex}.
+VirTex\cite{VirTex} and ICMLM\cite{ICMLM} use image captioning tasks (generative tasks).
+ConVIRT\cite{ConVIRT}, CLIP\cite{CLIP} and ALIGN\cite{ALIGN} on the other hand use multiview contrastive learning\cite{AMDIM}.
+These approaches have been found to be more effective for discriminative downstream tasks\cite{CLIP}.
+ConVIRT, CLIP, and ALIGN all follow the same general framework where an image and a text encoder are trained jointly using the NT-Xent loss (which is also used in SimCLR) on image and text views.
+The text views are based on single sentences from companion text, in the case of ConVIRT it is a sentence sampled from the radiology report.
+The main difference between these methods is the datasets they are studied on, ConVIRT is trained on chest X-rays while the other methods use natural images.
+Additionally, CLIP uses attention pooling to compute image representations from feature maps while the other methods use the default pooling method from the image encoder (average pooling in the case of ResNet50\cite{ResNet50}).
+Our method follows a similar framework but adds local contrastive losses for better performance on localized tasks.
+Also, it encodes the whole report instead of sampling a single sentence and uses attention pooling in the image and text encoders.
+LocTex\cite{liu2021loctex} does localized pre-training on natural images with companion text and predicts alignment of text and image regions.
+Unlike our method, it uses supervision generated by mouse gazes instead of learning the alignment implicitly using a local contrastive loss.
+Most related to our work is the recently published local Mutual Information approach \cite{local_MI} that performs contrastive learning on report sentences and image regions but targets classification instead of localized tasks and does therefore neither encourage contrast between regions nor spatial smoothness.